tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/index.md

 * Working in a Unix-style command line terminal
 * git version control
 * Basic web development using HTML, CSS and JavaScript (JS)
+  * Focus on using element class and ID attributes integrated with CSS rules
+  * Object-oriented JavaScript code using class declarations
+  * Contemporary JavaScript that uses `const`, `let` and arrow functions
 * The *basics* of building a Node.js app: installing and using third party libraries
 * The basics of creating a Max for Live object